giry-dev/mangrove-docs/docs/general/web-app/trade/how-to-make-an-order/limit-order.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::caution
 On Mangrove, Limit Orders have a requirement of a minimum amount per order which depends on the market.
-This requirement ensures that the gas cost of consuming the offers is not too high.
-You can find minimum amount required per order in the market details on the dApp or read about the [exact values here](#minimum-volume)
+You can read about this [here](./minimum-volume.md).
 :::

 ## Steps